Month: February 2021

 -

-Used To + Ing Exercises with Answers
+Understanding Used To + Ing in Three Minutes

 Get free English grammar exercises into your email: Send Me Hello Everyone.
 Have you ever used “used to + ing” in your English communication activities?
 Yes, you are right.
 We often have to use this pattern when we communicate with others.
 But, do you know the meaning of the pattern?
 See info below if you…